Squareseidh/react-native-markdown-package/README.md

 ## How to use

-What you need to do is `import` the `react-native-markdown-package` module and then use the `<Markdown/>` tag.
+What you need to do is `import` the `@squareseidh/react-native-markdown-package` module and then use the `<Markdown/>` tag.

 How to use?